ithemal/bhive/README.md

 To get the final throughput, numbers in `benchmark/throughput*` is calculated as `(L_a-L_b)/(a-b)`, where `a` and `b` are two integer unroll factors (`a > b`) and `L_a`, `L_b` are the the latency of the basic block unrolled `a` and `b` times respectively.
 * Measurements from the profiler have noise.
-The published paper uses the minimum of measured latency as the final latency of an unrolled basic block, and the numbers in the master branch uses the same methodology.
+The published paper uses the minimum of the measured latencies as the final latency of an unrolled basic block, and the numbers in the master branch are produced using the same methodology.
-This methodology is fragile when the profiler produces spurious but small latency.
-We have found that using the median latency is more stable, and the throughputs are retabulated in a separate [branch](https://github.com/ithemal/bhive/tree/fix).
+This methodology is fragile when the profiler produces small, spurious latency.
+Using the median is more stable, and the throughputs are retabulated in a separate [branch](https://github.com/ithemal/bhive/tree/fix).